jokedurnez/validating-fmri/_episodes/03-activation.md

 {: .r}
 ![fmrifig]({{ page.root }}/fig/4_design_convolved.jpg){:width="40%"}

-If we would now estimate whether a voxel is _significantly_ related to the task, we would regress the signal on the design matrix.
-We have worked with the resting state data.
-If we now randomly create a regressor, we can assume the null hypothesis: there is no relationship between the task design and the signal.
-In the data folder, there is a map that contains all the extracted time series (with the atlas used before) for each subject's resting state data.
+If we would now estimate whether a voxel is _significantly_ related to the task, we would regress the signal from a resting state dataset onto this design matrix.
+If we do that, we can assume the null hypothesis: any relation between the design and the signal is by chance.

+Ideally, we would now do this for all voxels, but for computational reasons, we'll focus on parcels (1000's of voxels vs 39 parcels).
+Ideally, we would now extract the time series ourselves, but of or computational reasons, the time series are already extracted in the data folder (`CNP_ts/`).
 Let's look at one subject.

 ~~~
 datdir <- 'CNP_ts/'